EXXETA/correomqtt/README.md

 [Prebuild releases for Linux, OSX and Windows can be found here.](https://github.com/EXXETA/correomqtt/releases/latest)

+### Note for OSX
-**Note for OSX**: Due to gatekeeper it is required to allow CorreoMQTT.
+Due to gatekeeper it is required to allow CorreoMQTT.
 This can be done like this:

 `xattr -d com.apple.quarantine /Applications/CorreoMQTT.app`